mubtaseemz/SUSC/README.md

-"# Science Unlimited Arduino Coding Resources"
+# Science Unlimited Arduino Coding Resources

 Hello, future scientists!
 This repository helps you to get started with Arduino.
 Arduino is an effective prototyping tool.
 When you will become a scientist, you will sometimes need to build your own tools.
 You can make them with Arduinos!